Chocolate Drip Cake

 image of chocolate ganache drips being added to a chocolate drip cake using a plastic bottle

 Leftover chocolate ganache can last in the fridge for up to a month.
-I have a little shelf in my fridge door dedicated to bottles of leftover ganache!

-To reuse leftover ganache, pop the bottle into the microwave and reheat in 10 second intervals until it’s fluid again and looks like it’s the right consistency.
+To reuse leftover ganache, pop the bottle into the microwave and reheat in 10-second intervals until it’s fluid again and looks like it’s the right consistency.

 Tips For Adding Drips to a Cake